 With proof of payment, the child's pass will be changed from suspended to active.
 The original/renewal date remains the same.
 At this time, the child will be able to begin using hourly care services.

-If Families want to re-enroll in regularly scheduled CYS child care program following payment of a delinquent account, they will be treated as a new Family.
-If the previous child care space is no longer available, the Family must submit a request for care on the Militarychildcare.com website.
+If Families want to re-enroll in regularly scheduled CYS child care program following payment of a delinquent account, the Family must submit a request for care on the Militarychildcare.com website.

-If a wait list exists for the type of care the Family is requesting, the child will be placed on the wait list with the current calendar date as the new initial date.
+If a waitlist exists for the type of care the Family is requesting, the child will be placed on the waitlist with the current calendar date as the new initial date.
 Any exception to the above procedures due to unusual need/Family circumstances must be requested in writing and approved through the Garrison Commander or the Commander's delegated representative.